mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "No. They couldn't carry anything in a row boat.
 Must be stragglers from the blockade."

-In the darkness of the ocean, six lanterns suspended on the crooks of Rudjani boats appeared, and a maman's voice was barely audible, "-n lao'a ... stea 'ose 'addles."
+In the darkness of the ocean, six lanterns suspended on the crooks of Rudjani boats appeared, and a maman's voice was barely audible, "-n undre aces ... stea 'ose 'addles."

 Annu's face widened immediately, as if a flurry of disparate thoughts were connecting themselves all at once.
 Thi yelled, "Shinna!" with a bellow as if hae belly no longer hurt.